ryanito/sync-forge-deploy-script-action/README.md

-# Update Laravel Forge Deploy Script Action
+# Sync Laravel Forge Deploy Script Action

 Updates your deploy script on Laravel Forge from a file within your repository.